 The proxy cards and any ballots voted at the Annual Meeting will be tabulated by employees of the Company.
 The shares of a stockholder attending in person or by proxy will be counted as part of the quorum for the Annual Meeting, even if that stockholder abstains or otherwise does not vote on any matter.
 A majority of the outstanding shares of the Company entitled to vote, represented in person or by proxy, shall constitute a quorum.
 The affirmative vote of a plurality of the votes cast is required for the election of directors.
-The advisory (non-binding) vote on the compensation of the named executive officers and any other matter submitted to a vote of the stockholders will be approved if the votes cast in favor of the matter are greater than the votes cast in opposition to the matter.
-The frequency of the future advisory (non-binding) votes on the compensation of the named executive officers receiving the greatest number of votes - every one, two or three years - will be the frequency that stockholders recommend.
-A properly executed proxy card marked "ABSTAIN" for the election of a particular nominee or nominees for director and/or advisory (non-binding) votes will not be voted for the director nominee or nominees and/or advisory (non-binding) votes indicated but will be counted for purposes of determining whether there is a quorum.
+Any other matter submitted to a vote of the stockholders will be approved if the votes cast in favor of the matter are greater than the votes cast in opposition to the matter.
+A properly executed proxy card marked "ABSTAIN" for the election of a particular nominee or nominees for director will not be voted for the director nominee or nominees indicated but will be counted for purposes of determining whether there is a quorum.